Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/patches.md

 ```

 When the patch class is completed a Spring bean needs to be defined for it.
 The bean needs to indicate to the server the
-version of Alfresco Content Services for which it should be run.
+version of Content Services for which it should be run.
 In the `bootstrap-context.xml` file define a bean as follows:

 ```xml
 <bean id="patch.contentCreationPatch" class="org.alfresco.tutorial.patch.ContentCreationPatch" parent="basePatch">